UCSF-DSCOLAB/cyclone/cyclone/vignettes/Running.md

     -   As structured currently, R will split the total amount of RAM passed in your job to each of the processes requested in `my_config.yml`
-    -   We have used ~300Gb RAM for ~20 million cells, and ~420Gb RAM
+    -   We have used ~300Gb RAM for ~20 million cells, ~420Gb RAM for ~40
-        for ~40 million cells.
+        million cells,  and ~520Gb RAM with `nthreads: 3` for ~50 million cells.
 This may vary based on your computer/cluster specs.

 If processing in parallel, please note that there will be no log messages `FlowSOM clustering begins for grid...` after you have received